slhtzbpxz/ReactTutorial/README.md

 ## //When aggregating data from multiple children or to have two child components communicate with each other, move the state upwards parent component would be the wise choice.

+## //React uses JSX, which makes the tree sturcture easier to understand
+   //For JSX, stuff inside <> is html and stuff inside {} is JavaScript
 ```
 class Square extends React.Component {
 //render() is the basic method of component to output and update the component